MrHenriA/React-Cocktail/README.md

 * https://www.thecocktaildb.com/
 * https://www.npmjs.com/package/cocktail-api-search

-**It is not mobile friendly or optimized, used as a learning experience to expand my knowledge on React.**
+**It is not mobile friendly/optimized or too responsive, used as a learning experience to expand my knowledge on React.**

-*  *Not mobile / responsive friendly.
-This was just to learn React and its basic principles.*